PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * not reset retried jobs in Watcher
+  * check attemprNr in retryJob
   * added double quotas to all params in getScriptOfflineRunning
   * added jobMetrics
   * added a protection against non-integer PandaID in peekJob